-The most important thing an inspector can do when inspecting foundations is to ensure that the foundation is placed on the same soils as shown in the Project Plans.
+The most important thing an Inspector can do when inspecting foundations is to ensure that the foundation is placed on the same soils as shown in the Project Plans.
 This means comparing the soils encountered in the field with the soils descriptions shown in the boring logs contained in the Project Plans.

-If the material encountered does not match what is shown in the boring logs, the inspector should bring this discrepancy to the attention of the Resident Engineer who in turn should contact the Designer.
+For example, if an Inspector encounters hard clay of low PI where the bottom of a spread footing is to be located, the Inspector should check the boring logs in the Project Plans to ensure that indeed this is the soil shown.
+If it is not, he or she should bring this discrepancy to the attention of the Resident Engineer; who should contact the Designer.
 Even if a soil appears firm and stable, the wrong type of soil can adversely affect the long-term settlement and load transfer characteristics of the structure.